 The Department of Defense has government contractors scrambling to become compliant with its new standard, the Cybersecurity Maturity Model Certification (CMMC).
-Self-attestation won’t cut it anymore, and you’ll need to pass a third-party audit if you want to bid on any new government projects.
+Simple self-attestation won’t cut it anymore, and you’ll need to go through a more rigorous audit process if you want to bid on any new government projects.

 The change has a lot of contractors rushing to understand the ins and outs of CMMC and to get certified.
 Contractors are asking a lot of questions and searching for the simplest way of getting their ducks in a row so they don’t miss out on the next contract opportunity.

 Looking for answers?
 You’ve come to the right place.
 This article will give you the basics of CMMC and help you figure out how to make certification as simple as possible.

 Hiring the right C3PAO is only one small piece of successfully navigating the Cybersecurity Maturity Model Certification.
 Get fully equipped with TCT’s online guide to CMMC.

 In the past, government contractors were required to self-attest to their cybersecurity readiness.
 The report was often requested after the contract was awarded.
 Put those two facts together, and you can probably imagine what happened.